 Set in modern-day Britain, HARRY BROWN is one man’s journey through a chaotic world where teenage violence runs rampant.
 As a modest, law abiding citizen, Harry Brown lives alone in a flat.
 When his only friend is killed, Brown reaches his breaking point and decides to get revenge.
-Brown is a retired marine who had violent dealings with the IRA when stationed in Belfast in the 1970s, so he approaches his task with military precision.
+He is a retired marine who had violent dealings with the IRA when stationed in Belfast in the 1970s, so he approaches his task with military precision.

 Michael Caine is 77 years old in real life and not perhaps the natural choice for the lead in a film with so much action and violence.
 However it’s the vulnerability of old age that is the springboard for the story.
 The elderly flat-dwellers who live in the estate where Harry also has his home, are like prisoners because the drug-dealing gangs have control of the stairwells, walkways and lifts.
 We feel concerned for Harry Brown throughout the movie because the young, violent thugs he is pitted against are so much more powerful than he is.